Maximum Experience, Minimum Footprint

-To fully realize healthy, happy, productive places, we take a whole-building approach to design.
-This means consideration of the indoor and outdoor spaces (and the interactions between those spaces) as well as the building’s operational systems.
-Crafting an optimal experience for the user requires both a deep level of design knowledge and a focus on the human aspect.
+To fully realize healthy, happy, productive places that are operationally and energy efficient, we take a whole-building approach to design.
+This means thoughtful consideration of a building’s overall context (site, orientation, massing, surrounding neighborhoods and businesses), its indoor and outdoor spaces (and the interactions between those spaces), and its operational systems.
+Crafting an optimal experience for the users of each building requires not only a deep level of engineering and systems knowledge, but also a focus on the human aspect and how a place impacts overall well-being.

 The Secret Language of Buildings